Defending champ Georgia vs. Cinderella TCU for CFP title

 “We’re going to celebrate it,” TCU quarterback Max Duggan said.
 “Obviously, we’re excited, but we know we got a big one coming up.”

-TCU, the first Big 12 to win a playoff game, will be looking for its first national title since 1938 in a season it started unranked.
+TCU, the first Big 12 to win a playoff game, will be looking for its first national title since 1938.
+Under coach Dutch Meyer, the Horned Frogs beat Carnegie Tech 15-7 in the Sugar Bowl to complete a 10-0 season.

 The Southeastern Conference champion Bulldogs opened as a 13 1/2-point favorites, according to FanDuel Sportsbook, in what will be the fifth meeting between the schools.